 Altisima Winery, 37440 De Portola Rd.

-Newer to Temecula’s wine scene, this Spanish-inspired spot is poppin’ — even mid-week.
-Find a DJ spinning tunes on the patio, a taco truck on Tuesdays, and rotating food trucks + sangria specials on Thursdays.
+Newer to Temecula’s wine scene, this Spanish-inspired spot is poppin’ — even mid-week — and on the weekends, there’s live music.

 Pro tip: The view is incredible; once you’ve scored a seat on the patio, the vibe is quite relaxing.